 The compensation committee recommends to our full board the amount and type of compensation for our NEOs and our directors.
-The compensation committee consists of Frank B. Brooks, John M. Creekmore, Neal A. Holland, Jr., J. Niles McNeel and Albert J. Dale, III, who is the chairman (T. Michael Glenn was a member of this committee until his resignation).
-Each member of the compensation committee is an "independent director" under the Nasdaq Marketplace Rules.
-Each member is also a "non-employee director," as defined in Rule 16b-3 promulgated under the Exchange Act.
+The compensation committee consists of Frank B. Brooks, John M. Creekmore, Richard L. Heyer, Jr., Neal A. Holland, Jr., J. Niles McNeel and Albert J. Dale, III, who is the chairman.
+Each member of the compensation committee (1) is an "independent director" as defined in Rule 5605(a)(2) of the Nasdaq Marketplace Rules and (2) is a "non-employee director," as defined in Rule 16b-3 promulgated under the Exchange Act.
+In determining that each member of the compensation committee is an independent director, the board considered factors specifically relevant to determining whether such member has or had a relationship with us or the Bank that materially affects the member's ability to be independent from management in connection with the duties of a compensation committee member, including those factors listed in Rule 5605(d)(2) of the Nasdaq Marketplace Rules.

 The compensation committee meets with the frequency necessary to perform its duties and responsibilities.
-The committee met a total of five times during 2012.
+The committee met a total of six times during 2013.

 The compensation committee has adopted a written committee charter that details its authority, powers and responsibilities, a copy of which is available at www.renasant.com, by clicking on "Corporate Overview," and then "Governance Documents," and then "Compensation Committee Charter."
 The committee periodically reviews the charter and makes appropriate revisions.
+In 2013, the committee adopted amendments to its charter to address new provisions under the Nasdaq Marketplace Rules relating to the responsibilities and authority of the compensation committee.